 By Yvonne Medina

-Dr. Facchetti, who was trained as an organic chemist in Italy but switched to materials science for optical application during his Ph.D and broadened his interests when meeting a famous professor at UC Berkeley while doing his postdoctoral research.
+Dr. Antonio Facchetti, Hightower Chair of Biopolymers, trained as an organic chemist in Italy but switched to materials science for optical application during his Ph.D.; he broadened his interests further after meeting a famous professor at U.C.
+Berkley while doing his postdoctoral research.
 He leaped at this opportunity and followed this path into both academia and founding his own companies, first Polyera and then Flexterra, which create flexible and wearable electronic circuit technologies for applications in display, sensors and communication.

 He has worked in different aspects of “unconventional electronics” and more recently in the exciting field of bioelectronics which involves combining electronic circuits with biological material.
 “Being able to couple these two worlds, electronic and biological, and amplify the ionic signals is so important,” he says.
 One of his projects integrates circuits with plants as they grow.
 Not only does the material have to be stretchable, but ideally, it should grow with the plant, expanding and contracting in tandem with it.
 This circuit is in contact with the leaf as it tracks one of the key ions, potassium concentration.
 Making these circuits stretchable is a huge challenge with important medical and military applications.
 He claims this work can be a great opportunity for students because there is a lot of work to do with chemistry, materials science and applied physics.